Boson-peak vibrational modes in glasses feature hybridized phononic and quasilocalized excitations: introduction

-Here, we employ numerical simulations of a two-dimensional (2D) glass former (see model details in Sect.~\ref{sec:model}) and a variety of recently developed tools to demonstrate that harmonic vibrations at the vicinity of the boson-peak frequency $\wbp$ consist of hybridization (mixing) of QLMs and phonons.
-In particular, this is achieved by utilizing the framework put forward in Ref.~\cite{pseudo_harmonic_prl}, which allows to effectively de-hybridize individual QLMs from hybridized vibrations.
-Our findings support the assertion of Refs.~\cite{Gurevich2003,Gurevich2007} that QLMs are the origin of the boson peak, and indicate that no other classes of excitations --- distinct from QLMs --- emerge in the vicinity of the boson-peak frequency, e.g.~as claimed recently~\cite{tanaka_2d_modes_2022}.
-These results further underline the importance of obtaining a complete understanding of the generic emergence of QLMs in disordered solids.
+Here, we employ numerical simulations of a two-dimensional (2D) glass former (see model details in Sect.~\ref{sec:model}) and a variety of recently developed tools to demonstrate that harmonic vibrations at the vicinity of the boson-peak frequency $\wbp$ consist of hybridization (mixing) of QLEs and phonons.
+In particular, this is achieved by utilizing the framework put forward in Ref.~\cite{pseudo_harmonic_prl}, which allows to effectively de-hybridize individual QLEs from hybridized vibrations.
+Our findings support the assertion of Refs.~\cite{Schober_Oligschleger_numerics_PRB,Gurevich2003,Gurevich2007} that QLEs are the origin of the boson peak, and indicate that no other classes of excitations --- distinct from QLEs --- emerge in the vicinity of the boson-peak frequency, e.g.~as claimed recently~\cite{tanaka_2d_modes_2022}.
+These results further underline the importance of obtaining a complete understanding of the generic emergence of QLEs in disordered solids.

 This work is structured as follows; in Sect.~\ref{sec:model}, we describe the glass-forming model employed.
-In Sect.~\ref{sec:qlm_detection}, we explain how QLMs can be detected and how their properties are measured using the methodological framework of Ref.~\cite{pseudo_harmonic_prl}.
-Section~\ref{sec:superposition} describes how to construct superpositions of many QLMs that resemble the nonphononic parts of vibrational modes at the vicinity of the boson-peak frequency.
-In Sect.~\ref{sec:results}, the main results are presented, while Sect.~\ref{sec:discussion} provides a summary of this work and some future research questions.
+In Sect.~\ref{sec:qlm_detection}, we explain how QLEs can be detected and how their properties are measured using the methodological framework of Ref.~\cite{pseudo_harmonic_prl}.
+Section~\ref{sec:superposition} describes how to construct superpositions of many QLEs that resemble the nonphononic parts of vibrational modes at the vicinity of the boson-peak frequency.
+In Sect.~\ref{sec:results}, the main results are presented, followed by an analysis of and discussion about the `excess-modes' on top of the Debye phononic VDoS in Sect.~\ref{sec:excess_modes}.
+Sect.~\ref{sec:discussion} provides a summary of this work and some future research questions.